Food in the Ivory Coast was not what I expected.

 When it comes to sauce dishes in the Ivory Coast, the menu changes daily so it just depends on what they’re cooking that day.
 The two above are the ones I tried but there are lots of others too.
 They’re not really available in the evenings, so check out the local eateries around lunchtime, that’s when you’ll find them!

-Anything braisé in the Ivory Coast is a treat.
+Fish is common in Ivorian cuisine, and anything braisé in the Ivory Coast is a treat.

 First the fish is marinaded in some basic flavours (garlic, lemon, parsley, pepper etc) and then cooked slowly on a hot grill.
 Afterwards it’s topped with sauteed onions and tomatoes and served with a side of attiéké or alloco.
 You always get the whole fish too so it’s usually a huge meal.